Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Floating-Point Training

-\textbf{Value scaling.} Prior to the emergence of group scaling in DeepSeek-v3, researchers extensively investigate various scaling strategies for low-precision floating-point training.
+Against this backdrop, existing methods differ mainly in how broadly the scale is shared, how dynamically it is updated, and whether outliers are handled implicitly or explicitly.
 Early approaches primarily focus on loss scaling techniques. \mcite{Mellempudi}{mellempudi2019mixed} proposes an adaptive method that dynamically adjusts the scaling factor update frequency by monitoring loss progression, effectively compensating for the reduced subnormal range in 8-bit floating-point formats.
 Building on this, GradScale~\cite{sunwcnacvmsg20} introduces a trainable per-layer gradient scaling, which learns optimal scaling during training.

 \mcite{Cambier}{cambierbgent20} presents S2FP8, an innovative 8-bit format that employs shifted and squeezed factors to rescale tensor ranges before truncation, thereby eliminating the need for manual loss scaling tuning.
 Following this, \mcite{Chmiel}{chmielbshbs21} explores per-layer gradient scaling and identifies optimal values that enable successful quantization of gradients using 6-bit floating-point formats. \mcite{Blake}{blake2023unit} introduce unit scaling, a method that enables stable low-precision training by ensuring unit variance across weights, activations, and gradients at initialization, eliminating the need for scale tuning or added computational cost.